Stratton Upper School

 Stratton Education Trust

 Stratton Education Trust was formed on 1st February 2012.
-Its key function is the provision of education to students aged 9 to 13 at Gamlingay Village College, Gamlingay and students aged 13 to 19 at Stratton Upper School, Biggleswade.
+Its key function is the provision of education to students aged 13 to 19 at Stratton Upper School, Biggleswade.

 Stratton Upper School

-Stratton Upper is a 13 to 19 school of approaching 1,200 students.
-This includes just under 400 students in our Sixth Form.
-We are the only upper school provision directly serving Biggleswade and the surrounding villages.
+Stratton Upper is a 13 to 19 school with a roll approaching 1,000 students.
+This includes just over 250 students in our Sixth Form.
+We are the only upper school serving Biggleswade and the surrounding villages.
 This has both advantages and responsibilities.
-An advantage is that any competition from neighbouring schools is minimal and this has enabled us to develop increasingly collaborative relationships between them.
+An advantage is that any competition from neighbouring schools is minimal and this has enabled us to develop increasingly collaborative relationships with them.
 Our unequivocal responsibility however, is to ensure that we support the needs of all students within our catchment.
-It follows that we accommodate students from across the ability spectrum and are truly inclusive.
+It follows that we accommodate students from across the full spectrum of ability and that we are truly inclusive.

-Detailed information concerning our 2014 exam outcomes for both KS4 and KS5 is included in this information.
-Over recent years we have been embarking on an ambitious programme to raise standards, transform our curriculum and help our students realise what they are truly capable of achieving.
-Naturally, we are pleased to see the green shoots of this work firmly reflected in our 2014 outcomes.
-2014 was our most successful year across the school, our Sixth Form is now in the top quartile for student progress nationally, whilst our GCSE outcomes are also above national average.
+Information concerning our 2018 exam outcomes can be found on the school website.
+We are now embarking on an ambitious programme to raise standards, transform our curriculum and help our students realise what they are truly capable of achieving.
 Our ambition for school improvement continues with even more purpose, driven by our commitment to open as many opportunities for our students as we possibly can.

 The Biggleswade Community Union of Schools (BCUS) an association of all education providers in our area dedicated to developing seamless education provision from ages 0 to 19;